P&G Grid Challenge Test Preparation (2026)

 💡 Note: The number of memorization sections in the question may be between three and five, and the same is true also for the spatial orientation questions.
 The more memorization rounds, the harder it gets.

 Did you know?
-The Grid Challenge Game is just one assessment challenge out of four.
-Try solving all of them -
+The Grid Challenge Game is just 1 assessment challenge out of 4.
+Practice all of them -

 What Makes The Grid Challenge Test Challenging?

-The SmartPredict Grid Challenge Test is considered by some to be the most challenging part of the Procter and Gamble Online Assessment.
+The AON Grid Challenge (SmartPredict) is considered by some to be the most challenging part of the Procter and Gamble Online Assessment.
 This is because AON has used several strategies in developing this test to make it more complex.

 • The first feature of the Grid Challenge Game is that it is gamified.
 While this might make it sound fun and easy, the reality is that candidates cannot study for a gamified test without using special tools that imitate the actual test, as there are more factors besides knowledge being measured, such as reaction time and composition under pressure.